 This is the urban century.
 For the first time in human history the majority of people live in urban areas, which are growing proportionally faster than any other form of land cover.
 It is vital to understand the ecology of these areas for two main reasons.
 First, they are playing an increasing role in landscapes, both directly by supplanting other land covers, and indirectly as the ultimate source of most of the anthropogenic pressures being placed on the planet.
-Second, despite growing evidence of the importance of these interactions for health and well-being, people are becoming increasingly isolated from nature, and for many of them urban environments are the principal or only arena for such contact as they do have.
+Second, despite growing evidence of the importance of these interactions for health and well-being, people are becoming increasingly isolated from nature, and for many of them urban environments are the principal or only arena for such contact that they do have.

 (i) Night-time lighting